drevops/vortex/.scaffold/docs/content/tools/renovate.md

 # Automated updates

-DrevOps uses [Renovate](https://renovatebot.com) for automated dependency updates.
+Scaffold uses [Renovate](https://renovatebot.com) for automated dependency updates.

 The configuration is stored in [`renovate.json`](../../../../renovate.json).
 It is based on [Renovate configuration for automated Drupal dependency updates](https://github.com/drevops/renovate-drupal)